eworx-org/drupal-js/README.md

 # Drupal decoupled backend with JS frontend

-Best practices, basic steps, lists of tools and tips to help you integrate a Drupal 8.x+ backend with a Javascript frontend.
+Best practices, basic steps, lists of tools and tips to help you integrate a Drupal 8.x+ backend with a JavaScript frontend.

 _Notice: Some examples bellow refer only to React development and are not JS agnostic._